 Below is a list of frequently asked questions by our employers who are thinking about joining The WAM Programme.
-If your question is not answer, you can contact wam by emailing email@example.com.
+If your question is not answered here, you can contact WAM by emailing firstname.lastname@example.org.

 We ask that employers offer a full time, graduate role for a minimum of 6 months.
 Contracts can be any duration over and above the six months and can even be for permanent roles.
-WAM will support the employer for the duration of the contract up to a maximum period of 12 months.
-In the cases of permanent roles, WAM offers support for the initial 6 months of the contract.
+WAM will support the employer for the initial 6 months of the contract.

 All WAM placements offered by an employer must be full time.
 This can range from 35 hours – 45 hours per week depending on the employer.

 Employers have advertised a wide variety of roles for graduates from all disciplines.
 These roles could be IT, Finance, Business, Law, HR, Analytics, Engineering, Administration, Social Policy, Event Management, Customer Service etc.

 On our WAMWorks Database, there are students and graduates from all disciplines.
 Students and graduates with a disability self-register onto the database where they enter some educational information.
 From this, WAM can get an overview of the type of graduates that we have, however it’s not exact as information may not be updated by the graduates if they achieved additional qualifications after registering.